shurandaa/TartanVO_FineTuning/README.md

 # TartanVO Fine-Tuning Project

 This project is based on the TartanVO model and focuses on fine-tuning it using several trajectories from the Euroc dataset.
-Follow the instructions below to successfully run the fine-tuning and evaluation processes.
+Follow the instructions below to successfully run the fine-tuning and evaluation processes.You need to first complete the TartanVO environment setup according to https://github.com/castacks/tartanvo to finish , and then delete the folders in TartanVO that are duplicated in my code, and replace them with my folders.

 ## Data Preparation